tsinghua-fib-lab/AgentMove/README.md

     - evaluations.py            # Statistics for evaluating a single model
     - analysis.py               # Calls evaluations.py to analyze and compare multiple models simultaneously and saves the results in results/summary
 - serving/*                     # Local deployment of LLMs; we use powerful vLLM for local deployment
-- baselines/*                   # Implementations of baseline algorithms; we use the official implementations
+- baselines/*                   # Implementations of baseline algorithms; we use the official implementations with minium modification for data
 - utils.py
 - assets/*                      # Assets
 ```